AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/video-profiles.md

 ![Een videocoderingsprofiel bewerken met slim uitsnijden](assets/edit-smart-crop-video2.png)

-Let op: u kunt slim bijsnijden van video in- of uitschakelen in het videoprofiel met behulp van de schuifregelaar helemaal rechts van **[!UICONTROL Smart Crop Ratio]** in de gebruikersinterface.
+Note that you can toggle video smart crop in the Video Profile to either on or off using the slider to the far right of **[!UICONTROL Smart Crop Ratio]** in the user interface.

 Nadat u het videoprofiel hebt gemaakt en opgeslagen, kunt u het toepassen op de gewenste mappen.